Which city is cheaper, Anchorage or Dallas?

 Dallas usually gets more rain in October than Anchorage.
 Dallas gets 3.9 inches (98 mm) of rain, while Anchorage receives 2.1 inches (53 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Dallas and Anchorage.
-Also, the winter months attract visitors to Anchorage because of the museums and the cuisine.
+Most visitors come to Dallas for the museums, the shopping scene, and the cuisine during these months.
+Also, the winter months attract visitors to Anchorage because of the museums, the shopping scene, and the cuisine.

 The weather in Anchorage can be very cold.
 In the winter, Dallas is much warmer than Anchorage.
-Typically, the winter temperatures in Dallas in January are around 46°F (8°C), and Anchorage is about 15°F (-9°C).
+Typically, the winter temperatures in Dallas in January average around 46°F (8°C), and Anchorage averages at about 15°F (-9°C).

 Dallas usually receives more sunshine than Anchorage during winter.
 Dallas gets 183 hours of sunny skies, while Anchorage receives 80 hours of full sun in the winter.